stdarg/Node20Min/02_Convention_Error/README.md

 Having the error first in a callback is a convention.
 Node.js is 100% strict about this in its own interfaces, but it's a clear way to communicate failure in an asynchronous function.
-It's a friendly prompt to handle your error as the fist thing you do in your callback.
+It's a friendly prompt to handle your error as the first thing you do in your callback.

 ## File Move Example